llajas/xInput-Switch/xInput2Serial/README.md

 - Ensure your target window title matches exactly (case insensitive).
 - Use `--debug` to verify packet data and timing.
 - For DualShock 4 support, install the `hid` Python package with `pip install hid` and connect the controller via Bluetooth or USB.
+If HID devices are still not listed, ensure Python can load the `hid` extension—architecture mismatches can prevent the module from loading.